 The ability of the landowner, or more specifically the surface owner, is typically limited in controlling how mineral exploration or development occurs.
 The United States is unique among nations in that it is one of the few where mineral rights can be held by private entities.
 In Canada, for example, the mineral rights of over 90% of lands are owned by the government (Natural Resources Canada, 2011).
 Laws governing the exploration and development of mineral resources vary by state, but typically favor those of the mineral estate over the surface estate.
 In Texas, and several other states, the granting of the mineral right permits the mineral interest the implied right to use as much of the surface area as is "reasonably necessary" for the exploration and development of the minerals (Fambrough, 2009).
 The dominant estate doctrine maintains that the mineral interest has no legal duty to pay for damages as long as they occur from reasonable operations, and has no duty to restore damages unless specified in an express contractual provision (Smith, 2008).
-For example, in Texas, the mineral owner's rights extend to interfering with the surface owner's use and significant damage to the surface without a legal obligation for compensation.
-In contrast, in Oklahoma and other states with surface damage legislation, a mineral interest is not prohibited from using disturbing the surface in such a way that causes long-term damage to vegetation and topography as long it is reasonably necessary to its operations, although the mineral interest must pay the surface owner the value of the land it uses and for any damages to the surface (Smith, 2008).
+For example, in Texas, the mineral owner's rights extend to interfering with the surface owner's use and significant damage to the surface damage legislation, a mineral interest is not prohibited from using disturbing the surface in such a way that causes long-term damage to vegetation and topography as long it is reasonably necessary to its operations, although the mineral interest must pay the surface owner the value of the land it uses and for any damages to the surface (Smith, 2008).